 Your body’s vestibular system controls balance, spatial orientation, and movement.
 Your sense of balance and where your body is in space come from the way your muscles and your joints send messages to your brain as you move.
 The receptors in your body tell you how to stay balanced, where the parts of your body are in space, and how much force your muscles need to use to complete a task.

 Someone who is sensory-seeking, or hyposensitive, has a vestibular system that isn’t responding to sensory input the way it should.
 Their threshold for movement is set too high, so they need more input than average to get what seems like an appropriate level to their brain.
 So, you’ll notice a person who seeks movement, has trouble regulating the force of her muscles, or who engages in thrill-seeking behavior (because it takes more “thrill” than average for her brain to notice it.)
+You can learn more about this in our interview with two occupation therapists: What Is Sensory Regulation?

 What Are Some Examples of Hyposensitivity?